 In 2014, I went on a 10-week singing tour with Northern Harmony, where we studied and performed Georgian, Corsican, Bulgarian, and South African folk songs in the UK, France, Switzerland, and Germany.

 While on the road, we performed almost every night for 70 days, as well as taught workshops to folk singing adults across Europe.
 The album was released in 2015.
 Of special note are the Georgian & Bulgarian songs which I contributed to the group: Tamar Kalo, Murza i Bekzil, Sidjankata, Vesela Pripjavka, and Katerino Mome.

-You can download Adorn the Darksome Skies from the Bandcamp site, or you can purchase it from me in person if you are in or near Seattle.
+You can download Adorn the Darksome Skies from Bandcamp, or you can purchase it from me in person if you are in or near Seattle.